-diversion from domestic to foreign markets) and to prohibit domestic oil companies from raising prices.
-But we do not live in the counter factual world.
-Since net oil imports have accounted for about 50% of U.S. consumption in recent years, such a policy, were it to be implemented, would lead to shortages unless domestic oil prices were allowed to rise much higher than at present.
+accounted for about 50% of U.S. consumption in recent years, such a policy, were it to be implemented, would lead to shortages unless domestic oil prices were allowed to rise much higher than at present.
 This is because oil extraction in the United States on a large enough scale to meet our energy needs is much too costly to compete with foreign producers.
-For this reason, energy independence in the long run would likely imply a price that was less volatile, but even higher than prices at their recent peak.
+For this reason, withdrawal from the world market would likely imply a price that was less volatile in the long run, but even higher than prices at their recent peak.

-Even if the United States could implement such a drastic policy, a part of the oil price shock could still affect the U.S. economy.
 Indeed, even if the U.S. were able to use only alternative energy sources, the shock could have some effect on the economy.
-This would occur as foreign nations adversely affected by the shock shifted to substitute energy sources.
-The demand for these sources of energy would rise, raising their prices, and, to the extent possible, U.S. suppliers would divert their output to the world market, possibly creating a situation in which domestic demand exceeded domestic supply.
+Assuming the shock lasted for a significant period of time, foreign nations adversely affected by the shock would shift some of their consumption to alternative energy sources.
+The demand for these sources of energy would rise, raising their prices, and U.S. suppliers would divert their output to the world market, creating a situation in which domestic demand exceeded domestic supply.
 The resulting "excess demand" in the United States would then force up the domestic price of any substitutes for oil.
-Thus ultimately, to some degree, the original oil price shock would reach the United States.
+Thus ultimately, to some degree, the original oil price shock would reach the United States, although its effect on the economy would be smaller.
 Its magnitude would depend on the extent to which alternative energy sources were substitutes for oil and are exportable from the United States.